dougmill/Macro_Empires/README.md

 Configure environment variables as specified in Maven install instructions download angularjs (version 1.2.18, just save the file somewhere) Install IntelliJ (version 13.1.3)
+Install MySQL (details of this need to be worked out)

 In IntelliJ
 Configure plugins, click Install JetBrains plugin, select and install AngularJS plugin